 People without warning signs should call their doctor.
 The doctor can decide how quickly they need to be seen based on their symptoms and other disorders they have.

 If the weakness worsens gradually (over months to years), people should discuss the problem with their doctor at their next visit.

 What the doctor does

-Doctors first ask questions about the person's symptoms and medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person.
-Doctors ask the person to describe current symptoms, including those related to the nervous system ( neurologic symptoms )... read more .
+Doctors first ask questions about the person's symptoms and medical history Medical History in Neurologic Disorders Before doing a physical examination, doctors interview the person to obtain information about the person's current and past health (medical history).
+The history is the most important part of... read more .
 Doctors then do a physical examination.
 What they find during the history and physical examination often suggests a cause and the tests that may need to be done (see table Some Causes and Features of Muscle Weakness Some Causes and Features of Muscle Weakness ).